-There are nine FDA approved synthetic color addiditives that are used in our food in the US.
-However, these three make of the majority of the food coloring in our food: Red 40, Yellow 5, and Yellow 6.
+There are nine (9) FDA-approved synthetic color additives that are used in our food in the US.
+However, these three (3) make up the majority of the food coloring in our food: Red 40, Yellow 5, and Yellow 6.
 Other dyes to avoid are Blue 1, Blue 2, Green 3, Orange B, and Red 3.
-In the 1970’s Red 2 was found to be a potential carcinogen and is no longer allowed in the USA.
+In the 1970s Red 2 was found to be a potential carcinogen and is no longer allowed in the USA.

 More Recent Studies